 Pendulum and competition bow sights are not what we consider mainstream sights.
 They're activity-specific sights and with that comes features that would enhance that sight’s function.

 Pendulum sights are ideal for bow hunting in tree stands.
 It's a single pin sight that is mounted on a pendulum that is attached to the bracket.
 When aiming downward at an angle, the sight housing swings out to provide a more accurate aiming point.
 However, it is often questioned as to whether a pendulum sight can be useful for ground level shots with or without a sight housing locking feature.

 Competition or target bow sights are the most expensive of the lot.
 They're outfitted with features that strive for painstaking precision with every shot.
 Micro click adjustments, extreme windage and elevation settings, and quick connect systems are just some of the luxurious features of a competition sight.

 They're also made to be used with other aiming devices which can add weight to the entire bow system.
 Its high cost also pushes it out of the bow hunting game.
 Highly customizable, competition sights are best suited for, well, competitions.

 Personal preference rules here, getting the right bow sight for you is important as you may be restricted to factors such as budget, needs versus wants, and what you will be using the sight for.
 Here's some factors to peruse before making your decision.

-Bow sights can be inexpensive gadgets or they can quickly cost as much as your 65" flat screen TV.
+Bow sights can be inexpensive gadgets costing less than $100 or they can quickly cost as much as your 65" flat screen TV.
 Expect to pay more for reputable and well-known brands with higher quality materials and production controls.